HKayn/antonio-lucio/documentation/command-chain-flags.md

 2. Give this command chain a name that matches the flag you would like to apply, for example `al-disable-tabbar-full-width`.
 3. [Open the Toolbar Editor](https://help.vivaldi.com/desktop/appearance-customization/edit-toolbars/#Customize_toolbars) and select "Command Chains" from the dropdown.
 Grab your created Command Chain and drag it into one of your toolbars.

-## Precedence Rules

-It is currently possible to have flags set that enable and disable the same feature at the same time.
-Additionally, each feature has a default state according to what I think is the best default experience for Antonio Lucio.

-For each flag, the following precedence rules apply:

-1. The `disable` flag always disables a feature.
-2. The `enable` flag enables a feature if the `disable` flag is not set.
-3. The default state of a feature applies if neither flag is set.

 ## Available Flags

 ### Grow width of tabs to occupy free space